kalepail/soroban-quest--pioneer/README.md

 Above this list of terminals, you could use the **+** icon to open another terminal, if you closed one of yours.

+#### Ports

+There are also a couple open ports that can be useful during your quests.
+You can see these ports by clicking on **Ports** in the top part of the terminal panel (see above screenshot).
+You could also click on **Ports: 8000, 3000** in the lower-right-hand corner of the Gitpod workspace (see below screenshot).

+- **Port 3000** - You can pretty well be unconcerned about the **Albedo Signer** port.
+That's open so we can use it along with the `sq` CLI to get your earned rewards to you.
+- **Port 8000** - On port 8000 of your Gitpod workspace lives various tools to interact with the Futurenet network.
+There is a running instance of JSON-RPC (which you will need to use) and a Horizon API server (which can be *very* useful).

+Both of these ports are publicly available on the web, at the listed addresses.
+You could even use this RPC endpoint to interact with the Futurenet network from your local computer!

+![Open Gitpod Ports][ports]

 ### Docker Container'd